Is Sober Living covered by insurance

 What are the options for sober living insurance coverage and payment?

 Sober living is an important step in the recovery process that can help you maintain your sobriety and rebuild your life after addiction.
 However, paying for sober living can be challenging if your insurance does not cover it or only covers it partially.
+Some insurance plans may provide coverage and help cover costs associated with sober living, but not all plans will cover costs for these services.
 That is why it is important to do your research and find out as much as possible about your insurance coverage and options before choosing a sober living home.
+If insurance does not provide coverage, people cover sober living expenses through personal savings, scholarships, grants, or other financial assistance programs.
 You can also seek professional help from a consultant or advocate who can guide you through the process and help you find the best solution for your situation.

 Better Days Treatment offers sober living in Anaheim and California.